-This time of the year, people love to share their favorite this and favorite that.
-Whether it’s a favorite Christmas song / carol, ornament, dessert or dish to make, it’s always a treat to hear what everybody loves and why.
-I’m absolutely no different and have a few faves myself ~ those things that make my heart beat a little faster and invigorate the Christmas spirit from within this time of year.
-For this post, let’s chat about favorite Christmas songs!
-Shall we?
+This time of the year, people love to share their favorite this and that.
+Whether it’s a favorite Christmas song, ornament, dessert or dish, it’s always a treat to hear what everybody loves and why.
+I have a few favorites myself ~ you know, those things that make my heart beat a little faster during the Christmas season.
+So, since I love music so much, I thought it would be fun to share my favorite Christmas songs.
+I mean, music truly does set the tone, so let’s give it a try!

 This post contains affiliate links.
 Please see my Disclosure policy for more information.